voidfiles/rachelbublitz.com/content/blog/2018-08-08-publication-in-youthplays-anthology.md

 +++

-My ten-minute TYA play [*NO TALKING ALLOWED*](https://www.youthplays.com/play/no-talking-allowed-by-rachel-bublitz-505) has been published with [YouthPLAYS](https://www.youthplays.com/) as a stand alone piece, AND in an anthology!
+My ten-minute TYA play [*NO TALKING ALLOWED!*](https://www.youthplays.com/play/no-talking-allowed-by-rachel-bublitz-505) has been published with [YouthPLAYS](https://www.youthplays.com/) as a stand alone piece, AND in an anthology!
 It's a fun and silly short piece for performers of all ages.

-Here's the synopsis for *NO TALKING ALLOWED*:
+Here's the synopsis for *NO TALKING ALLOWED!*:

 "Jordan gets kicked out of class for talking.
 But a zero on the test may be the least of Jordan’s problems when a pencil starts to talk—and then a locker and a mop and a slew of other inanimate objects.
 Maybe Jordan’s going crazy, but Jordan’s not the only one, as soon a hall monitor, the custodian, a teacher and the principal join in as they try to get to the bottom of all the yammering in this comedy inspired by an African folk tale."